 A rear-end car accident is when one car strikes another car from the back.
-This can happen when one car is stopped, or even when both cars are moving.
-According to statistics reported by the National Highway Traffic Safety Administration, over 200 million rear-end collisions are reported every year.
-This kind of car accident is actually the most common type, with 30% of all reported accidents being rear-ended collisions.
+This can happen when one car is stopped, or both vehicles are moving.
+According to statistics by the National Highway Traffic Safety Administration, over 200 million rear-end collisions are reported yearly.
+This kind of car accident is the most common type, with 30% of all reported accidents being rear-ended collisions.

-Despite their commonplace occurrence, rear-end collisions and any resulting lawsuits are usually quite complex.
-If you or someone you love has been injured in a rear-end collision, you need expert representation from qualified car accident injury lawyers to ensure you are awarded the maximum possible compensation for your losses and injuries.
-Call Rutter Mills today to get the information you need to decide if filing a lawsuit is the right move for you and your family.
+Despite their commonplace occurrence, rear-end collisions, and any resulting lawsuits are usually quite complex.
+Suppose you or someone you love has been injured in a rear-end collision.
+In that case, you need expert representation from qualified car accident injury lawyers to ensure you are awarded the maximum possible compensation for your losses and injuries.
 Let us put our 50+ years of experience to work for you!
+Call Rutter Mills today to get the information you need to decide if filing a lawsuit is right for you and your family.

 Rear-End Collision Common Causes

 Some of the most common causes of rear-end collisions are:

 - Tailgating – Tailgating is when drivers do not leave enough space between their car and the car in front of them.
-Tailgating prevents drivers from being able to stop in time in the event that the driver in front stops suddenly.
+Tailgating prevents drivers from being able to stop in time if the driver in front stops suddenly.

 - Distracted Driving – From texting and making phone calls to looking at GPS, eating, and even switching the radio, distracted drivers often collide with the car in front of them as they are not looking out for sudden stops.

 - Driving While Impaired – Impairments such as drugs, alcohol, and even fatigue slow a driver’s reaction time and distort his or her perceptions.
 As such, impaired drivers might not be able to react in time to make a sudden stop or might not see the car in front of them.

-- Speeding – Speeding means that the driver does not have enough time to stop if the vehicle in front makes a sudden stop.
+- Speeding – Speeding means the driver does not have enough time to stop if the vehicle in front suddenly stops.

 Common Rear-End Collision Injuries